Skip to main content

 Using production credentials in developmentReal cards get charged during testingSeparate credential pairs per environment

-Pointing at the wrong API URL per environmentRequests fail or hit wrong dataSame URL for both — credentials determine behavior
+Pointing at the wrong API URL per environmentRequests fail or hit wrong dataDedicated URLs per environment — hard to mix up

 No clear go-live checklistBugs ship to productionSandbox mirrors production 1:1 — what works in sandbox works live